-Students transferring to a M.S. degree from the Ph.D. program may not apply for either new or continuance to a Ph.D. degree in the Department of Microbiology.
+Students receiving a M.S. degree may not apply for either new or continuance to a Ph.D. degree in the Department of Microbiology.
 M.S. degree students can apply to other Ohio State University graduate programs.

 It is the responsibility of the student to contact the Graduate School and obtain the proper documents and applications for the M.S. exam.